AI in DevOps: Replacing Manual Server Management (2026)

 The cognitive load is crushing.
 Remembering IPs, SSH keys, command flags, config file paths, and which tool does what is not expertise;

 Manual workflows worked when you had three servers and one person managing them.
-They break when you have twelve servers, three cloud providers, and a team that needs self-serve access.
+They break when you have twelve servers across three cloud providers, and a team that needs self-serve access.

 The Rise of AI in DevOps and Automation